Temmarie/Todo-List-App/README.md

 * [Acknowledgements](#acknowledgements)
 * [How it works](#How-it-works)

-# Todo-List-App
+# Todo-List-App Testing
-A simple todo list built with JavaScript using local storage.
+A simple todo list app tested with Jest.
+The aim of this project was to learn how to test JavaScript modules/functions.

 ![image](https://github.com/Temmarie/Todo-List-App/blob/feature/src/images/todoscreen.png)